Tyler Boyd Player Prop Bets for the NFL Playoffs | Cincinnati vs. Tennessee 1/22/2022

 Matchup vs. Tennessee

-- Against the Titans, Boyd has averaged 33.5 receiving yards per game in his two career matchups, 13.0 fewer than his over/under for Saturday's game.
+- In his two matchups against the Titans, Boyd's 33.5 receiving yards average is 12.0 less than his over/under for Saturday's game (45.5).

-- Boyd has caught a touchdown pass versus the Titans once, but did not have multiple TDs in that game.
+- In two matchups, Boyd has had a touchdown catch in one game, but has yet to put up multiple TD catches in a single contest against the Titans.

-- The 263.8 passing yards the Titans yield per game makes them the NFL's 26th-ranked pass defense this season.
+- The 263.8 yards per game the Titans are allowing through the air makes them the NFL's 26th-ranked pass defense.

-- The Titans have given up 24 passing TDs this season (1.4 per game), ranking them eighth among NFL defenses.
+- The Titans have conceded 24 passing TDs this year (1.4 per game), ranking them eighth among NFL defenses.

 Recent Performances